madiraa/toxicLLempathy/README.md

 - LLM-generated assistant responses using GPT-3.5-turbo
 - A second-stage evaluation pipeline using GPT-3.5-turbo as a grader to score model responses on **Affirmation**, **Challenge**, and **Accountability**
 - Analytic ipynb script illustrating how model responses vary by narrative framing and scenario type, and truth vs distortion
-- The most recent version of the research paper
+- The most recent version of the research paper (the pdf file)

 ### Prerequisites
 - Python 3.8+